 We have helped hundreds of software engineers land their first job or transition into new careers and we put together this step-by-step guide to help make that first (and second and third!) step easier so that you, too, can get a software engineering job that you love.

-Step 1: Make sure your resume and LinkedIn are strong
+Step 1: Make sure your resume, LinkedIn, and GitHub are strong

 Before you even start looking for jobs, you should make sure that your resume and LinkedIn are as strong as possible.
 Your resume and LinkedIn should tell the story of why you are a good candidate and give the recruiter a reason to move you forward.